 In 2014, we photographed 872 individuals from just over 200 families at 4 separate locations.
 We couldn't have done it without our volunteers: 25 photographers, 58 Skilled volunteers (editors, photo assistants, leads), 103 agency volunteers, 15 Make-up artists / Mary Kay Reps and 1 therapy dog!

-Anyone who wants to volunteer for Help-Portrait Greater Cedar Rapids Area on 05 December 2015, email us at [email protected].
+Anyone who wants to volunteer for Help-Portrait Greater Cedar Rapids Area can learn more about volunteering here.

 We’ll need photographers, assistants, photo editors, makeup artists, hairstylists, family guides and many other general volunteers.